shacker/tangerine/readme.md

 -----------

+### Akismet Spam Checking

+Because WordPress runs 20% of the internet, and Akismet is bundled with every WordPress installation, millions of users are constantly submitting spam and ham feedback to the Akismet service.
+Akismet is *incredibly* effective at spam control.
+Fortunatley, Akismet isn't tied to WordPress - it's available to anyone, and excellent Python libs exist for communicating with its API.

+Tangerine includes native Akismet support.
+[Get a key](https://akismet.com/) (free or paid), add it to your Tangerine config, and enjoy virtually automatic spam control.
+In Tangerine's Comment Moderation interface, use the Spam/Ham buttons to help train Aksimet for the benefit of others.

+n.b.: Marking a comment as spam/ham also toggles its Approved/Unapproved status.
+But toggling the approval status does *not* affect the spam status of the comment (because you might have good reasons to unapprove a comment on your site other than it being spam, or you might want to approve a comment that Akismet thinks is spam for some reason).

 Devs who want to run the spam_checks pytest *must* add to their `test.py` settings:
 AKISMET_KEY = 'abc123' and SITE_URL = 'https://your.registered.domain' (but with real values).
 Otherwise we can't run tests that call their API with YOUR credentials.